andremlsantos/secfi-front-end-typescript/readme.md

 - Hat tip to anyone whose code was used
 - Inspiration from TravisMedia React crash course and chart js,
+- Inspiration from <a href="https://codepen.io/seanstopnik/pen/CeLqA">CodePen CSS Range Slider</a>
-- Inspiration from CodePen repos
+- Inspiration from <a href="https://codepen.io/FlorinPop17/pen/oNNYWxK">Exchange Rate Calculator</a>